Logo

 blank Skip to main content

-Cloud-Based Application Development: Data Security and IT Compliance Challenges
+Cloud Application Security Best Practices: Data Safety and IT Compliance Challenges

 Cloud technologies evolve rapidly, enabling cloud-based alternatives to almost any known service and product.
-The cloud computing market is expected to grow from $445.3 billion in 2021 to a staggering $947.3 billion by 2026 according to a report by Markets and Markets.
+The cloud computing market is expected to grow to a staggering $947.3 billion by 2026 according to a report by Markets and Markets.
 However, the growth and diversity of cloud-based services excites both software vendors and malicious actors who might want to gain access to your data.

 To ensure the secure storage of sensitive data, developers need to enhance the protection of both on-premises and cloud environments.
 They also have to demonstrate compliance with the GDPR, NIST standards, PCI DSS, ISO/IEC 27001, and other regulations, standards, and laws.
 So how can you ensure data security in the cloud?
 Is it even possible to track down and eliminate all vulnerabilities in cloud-based software?